exis9/Apprise_V3/README.md

 Also, the code size is smaller and more efficient than V1.5.

 If you're already using V1.5, no code changes are needed.
-Just replace your Apprise V1.5 to V3.
+Just replace your Apprise V1.5 to V3 and your apprise will work great on mobile devices, too!

 # Instalation